Modularity and Heights of CM cycles on Kuga-Sato varieties: Theta lifting and modularity

-Let $B(v)$ be the quaternion algebra over $\BQ$ as in \ref{mtes}, i.e. for a finite place $p$ of $\BQ$, let $B(p)$ be the unique quaternion algebra over $\BQ$ such that $B(p)_v$ is division only for $v=p$ and $v=\infty$, and $B(\infty) $ is the matrix algebra.
+With the given $\BB$, let $B(v)$ be the quaternion algebra over $\BQ$ as in \S \ref{mtes}, i.e. for a finite place $p$ of $\BQ$, let $B(p)$ be the unique quaternion algebra over $\BQ$ such that $B(p)_v$ is division only for $v=p$ and $v=\infty$, and $B(\infty) $ is the matrix algebra.
+Then $B(v)$'s are the same as in \S \ref{Notations}.